Ten teams will be vying for one gold medal when the women’s curling competition at the 2026 Winter Olympics kicks off on Thursday.

 Great Britain

 The team from Great Britain won gold at the 2022 Olympics, but this year’s group looks a bit different.
-Three out of four members of Team GB are making their Olympic debuts.
-The only returner off of that championship team is Jennifer Dodds, who also competed this week in mixed doubles curling and finished fourth.
+Three of four members of Team GB are making their Olympic debuts.
+The only returnee from that championship team is Jennifer Dodds, who also competed this week in mixed doubles curling and finished 4th.

 This year’s Great Britain team is named “Team Morrison” for fourth Rebecca Morrison.
 They’re skipped by Sophie Jackson.

-Team Morrison finished eighth at the 2024 world championships, and sixth at worlds last year.
+Team Morrison finished 8th at the 2024 World Championships, and 6th at worlds last year.

 Canada